-- i.
+- learned the desired outcomes. - vi.
+Develop self-assessment strategies and skills. - vii.
+Use and develop growth and innovative mindsets. - g.
+Pedagogy/Planning - i.
 Teach the full Saskatchewan curriculum. - ii.
 Use outcomes based teaching, learning and assessment practices. - iii.
-Differentiate instruction to meet the needs of all students.
+Differentiate instruction to meet the needs of all students. - iv.

-- iv.
 Planning for substitute teachers will outline COVID-19 safety guidelines for the classroom.
 Teachers are encouraged to prepare and plan two weeks in advance so that there is less disruption to student learning if a period of self-isolation is required. - v.
 Provide integrated curricular learning opportunities. - vi.
 Provide project-based learning opportunities. - vii.
 Use blended learning strategies. - viii.
 Incorporate platforms such as See Saw for PK-3 as both a communication tool and a learning tool for students and caregivers. - ix.
 Encourage (especially in the early years) play-based learning strategies. - x.
 Accept smaller steps of learning. - xi.
 Identify and prevent a regression to non-best practice teaching strategies such as a dependency on worksheets that may occur. - xii.
-Accept and expand on what can be done and avoid focusing on what can't. - xiii.
+Accept and expand on what can be done and avoid focusing on what cannot. - i.
+Shared book or text resources: - It is best practice for each student to have their own book, but with appropriate hand hygiene and grade 4-12 mask use, risk can be mitigated between shared books - xiii.
 Follow guidelines established for physical education classrooms based on the Re-Open Saskatchewan Guidelines. - xiv.
 Follow guidelines established for music and band classrooms in the Re-Open Saskatchewan Guidelines.
-These are included in Appendix 7. - h.
+These are included in Apprendix G. - xv.
+All off site learning experiences (i.e. field trips) are postponed until further notice - h.
 Itinerant Teachers - i.
-Ensure the teacher is comfortable with the visit - ii.
-Let the teacher know if a mask or shield will be worn - iii.
-Encourage alternative or virtual meeting locations - iv.
-When possible, workshops may be postponed - v.
-Workshops after school will be offered - vi.
+Ensure the teacher is comfortable with the visit; - ii.
+Let the teacher know if a mask or shield will be worn; - iii.
+Encourage alternative or virtual meeting locations: - iv.
+When possible, workshops may be postponed; - v.
+Workshops after school will be offered; - vi.
 Carpooling guidelines will be provided prior to school start-up. - i.
 Professional Development/Workshops - Staff can engage in professional learning, training opportunities and workshops.
 Those individuals planning and facilitating will ensure that all hygiene and sanitation protocols are followed, physical distance is maintained and masks are available to participants.
-The number of participants will be determined based on the capacity of the room to ensure physical distancing. - j.
-Collaboration with Consultants and Coaches - i.
+The number of participants will be determined based on the capacity of the room to ensure physical distancing.
+Please refer to Appendix J for specific guidelines regarding Professional Development opportunities offered by the Inclusive Learning Team consultants and coaches. - j.
+Collaboration with Consultants and Coaches

+- i.
 Coaches and consultants are to maintain a calendar identifying locations of work on a daily basis. - ii.
 Coaches and consultants are to ensure teachers are comfortable with a consultative visit - iii.
 Coaches and consultants are to visit no more than two schools per day (one in the morning and one in the afternoon).
 Where caseloads warrant, there is a preference for coaches and consultants to schedule an entire day in the same school. - iv.
 Coaches and consultants will follow all safety protocols in each school. - v.
-When possible, schools are to designate meeting areas - vi.
-Coaches and consultants will record the names of participants incollaborative meetings - vii.
-Where possible, collaborative meetings involving division personnel, schoolteam and parents will occur via telephone or remote communication platform.
+When possible, schools are to designate meeting areas. - vi.
+Coaches and consultants will record the names of participants in collaborative meetings. - vii.
+Where possible, collaborative meetings involving division personnel, school team and parents will occur via telephone or remote communication platform.